vahgar/token_auth_custom/README.md

 ## Download:
  Download zip and Copy the folder "token_auth_custom" (The one which has __init__.py file) in your module which has user model defined in it.
+ For better understanding have a look at directory structure of my project Link: https://github.com/vahgar/custom-user-django-learn/tree/master/accounts
 ## Check your settings.py:
       INSTALLED_APPS = (
        '.......',